12,488 kilograms

 essential oils produced by alembic distillation in 2024

-We operate in line with the Sustainable Operational Guidelines set out by Six Senses and wherever possible go beyond national and international environmental requirements to not only minimize our footprint but create a positive impact.
+We operate in line with the Sustainable Operational Guidelines set out by Six Senses and wherever possible go beyond national and international environmental requirements to ensure our impact is not just minimized but net positive.

 The black-shanked douc langur, included in the IUCN Red List and Vietnam's Red Book, is found on Hon Heo Mountain area behind our resort, which serves as one of their key habitats.
-These shy creatures are a rare sight, but can be spotted, along with other wildlife, on hikes into the hills guided by our full-time resident biologist from GreenViet.
-The langur population in these hills increased from 109 individuals in 2019 to 194 in 2024.
-Further awareness raising regarding wildlife conservation and protection within the local community in 2024, resulted in 50 wildlife traps being removed from the forest in collaboration with border guards.
+These shy creatures are a rare sight, but can be spotted, along with other wildlife, during our hikes into the hills guided by our full-time resident biologist from GreenViet.
+In 2024, the langur population in these hills increased from 109 individuals in 2019 to 194.
+We have also been actively raising awareness about wildlife conservation and protection with the local community.
+In 2024, we removed 50 wildlife traps from the forest in collaboration with the border guards.

 The resort's shores are home to vibrant natural coral reefs, offering a haven for marine biodiversity and an exciting underwater experience for snorkelers.
-In collaboration with guests, we actively transplant broken coral fragments onto artificial reef structures, monitor growth, and observe the marine life they provide shelter for.
-By fostering the health and growth of these coral communities, we aim to promote their natural reproduction to replenish not only our reef but those further afield.
+In collaboration with guests, we actively transplant coral broken fragments onto artificial reef structures, monitor their growth, and observe the marine life they provide shelter for.
+By fostering the health and growth of these coral communities, we aim to promote their natural reproduction which will replenish not only our reef, but those nearby.

 In 2024, our conservation efforts focused on maintaining and monitoring 80 coral frames.
-Through this initiative, 100 square meters of seafloor that was previously bare is once again a thriving coral reef habitat.
-Key activities in 2025 include further surveys to understand the success of the coral frames, in addition to comprehensive training programs to equip our team with the skills needed to support this vital work.
+Through this initiative, 100 square meters of seafloor that was previously bare rubble is now a thriving coral reef habitat.
+Key activities in 2025 will include further surveys to understand the success of the coral frames, as well as comprehensive training programs to equip our team with the skills needed to support this vital work.

-The dry forest on the coastal rocky slopes forms the majority of the natural habitat at Six Senses Ninh Van Bay.
-Complementing this are semi-evergreen seasonal forests on the rocky mountains, an organic vegetable garden, and damp areas around the lake and stream.
-These landscapes are not only principal habitats for entire ecosystems but also provide a dramatic and picturesque backdrop to the resort.
-Since 2022, we have identified 150 species in the surrounding forest, including 10 rare plant species listed in the Vietnam Red Book and the IUCN Red list.
+The dramatic background to our resort comprises coastal slopes, semi-evergreen seasonal forest, organic vegetable gardens, and lush vegetation areas around our lake and stream.
+Since 2022, we have identified 150 species in our surrounding forest, including 10 rare plant species listed in the Vietnam Red Book and IUCN Red list.

-As part of our Biodiversity Research project, we also discovered a new plant species, which was officially recognized and named after the resort in 2022: Six Senses Turmeric.
-Guests visiting Six Senses Ninh Van Bay can now admire this newly discovered plant during its blooming season in October and November.
-By learning more about the bay’s ecosystem, we can better understand how to preserve and protect its rich biodiversity.
+Within our Biodiversity Research project, we have also discovered a new plant, officially recognized and named after the resort in 2022: Six Senses Turmeric.
+From now on, guests at Six Senses Ninh Van Bay can see the newly discovered plant during its blooming season in October or November.
+Learning more and more about the ecosystem of the bay will help us understand how to preserve its biodiversity.

-In 2024, we successfully brought light to 800 individuals within remote communities, improving their safety and well-being.
-Going forward, the project aims to reach more communities, ensuring that no one is left behind in accessing this essential resource.
+In 2024, we successfully brought light to 800 individuals from these communities, improving their safety and well-being.
+Moving forward in 2025, we aim to expand this project to reach even more communities, ensuring that no one is left behind in accessing this essential resource.

-As part of our commitment to improving waste management practices, Six Senses Ninh Van Bay adopts a creative approach.
-Engaging a wider range of participants, including both locals and tourists, results in a more substantial positive environmental impact.
-Notable initiatives include the Da Lat Plogging Event at Da Phu Hill, the "Trash to Treasure" competition and exhibition, and beach clean-up activities.
+As part of our commitment to improve waste management practices, Six Senses Ninh Van Bay has adopted a creative approach, engaging a wide range of participants, including both locals and tourists, resulting in a more substantial positive environmental impact.
+Notable initiatives that contributed to this success included the Da Lat Plogging Event at Da Phu Hill, the "Trash to Treasure" competition and exhibition, and beach clean-up activities.

-Additionally, we undertake several beach clean-up activities every month.
-Through our waste management endeavors, we have engaged 496 locals, hosts, and guests, resulting in improved waste management accessibility for 1,570 individuals.
+Additionally, we carry out several beach clean-up activities every month, engaging 496 locals, hosts, and guests, resulting in improved waste management accessibility for 1,570 individuals.

 Six Senses